Naturally good? Searching for new bio-based raw materials for industry

 Bio instead of petro: IKEA is not the only company committed to biobased plastics.
-Around 100 years after the invention and marketing of the first entirely synthetic plastic Bakelite®, which was soon followed by thousands of others, scientists and producers are now turning their research focus in a new direction.
+Around 100 years after the invention and marketing of the first entirely synthetic plastic Bakelite®, scientists and producers are now turning their research focus in a new direction.
 The products of tomorrow should be high quality but made from renewable resources, plants, organic waste or microorganisms.
 Toy manufacturer LEGO, for example, has said it wants to produce its building bricks from plastic made of alternative materials as of 2030.
 To do so, in 2015 the company announced it was investing the equivalent of around €135 million to found its own Sustainable Materials Center.
 In 2009, the Coca-Cola Company launched its PlantBottleTM technology and soon afterwards it licensed the technology to other major companies such as ketchup producer H.J.
 Heinz and Ford Motor Company.
 The polyethylene terephthalate (PET) bottle was initially made up of 30 percent plant-based material.
 Coca-Cola’s goal is to produce the PlantBottle using only renewable resources.
 In the next decade, this should be the case for all PET plastic bottles, which represent around 60 percent of all of Coca-Cola’s packaging.

 Lowering carbon emissions